Remote Servers (SSH)¶

 Managing Another User's Cron Jobs¶

 If you entered a Crontab user when adding the server, Cronboard will run crontab -u <user> on the remote server.
-This requires your SSH user to have sudo (or equivalent) privileges on the remote machine.
+This requires your SSH user to have sudo (or equivalent) privileges on the remote machine so it can act on behalf of that user.

 Disconnecting¶